 |0 – 5 years||1 calendar month|

-The above notice periods apply to contracts for an indefinite period of time.
-In the case of other contract forms, such as a temporary employment contract, the employer must notify the employee one month in advance of his intentions – if the contract is for six months or more.
-For ‘temp’ contracts with a duration of less than six months, termination is/can be with immediate effect.
+The above notice periods apply to contracts that are for an indefinite period of time.
+It is a little different when it comes to other contract forms, such as a temporary employment contract.
+In this scenario, the employer must to notify the employee of his intentions one month in advance, if the contract is for six months or more.
+For ‘temp’ contracts, with a duration of less than six months, termination can be with immediate effect.

 WORKING THROUGH AN EMPLOYMENT AGENCY

-Employment agencies are expected to treat you equally to employ-ees who are in the employment of the company to which you are sent to work when it comes to wages, working on holidays, night shifts, overtime, vacation days, compensation, etc. The currently the top agencies are: Randstad Nederland, Start People Netherlands, Unique Nederland, Luba Uitzendbureau, Tempo-Team and Adecco.
+Employment agencies are expected to treat you in the same way that a company would treat their employees.
+This should be in regards to wages, working on holidays, night shifts, overtime, vacation days, compensation, etc. Currently, the top agencies are: Randstad Nederland, Start People Netherlands, Unique Nederland, Luba Uitzendbureau, Tempo-Team and Adecco.

-There are two main Temporary Workers unions; the ABU and NBBU.
-These unions are governed by their own collective labor agreement (CAO), in which various regulations are given on (but not limited to), such subjects as:
+There are two main Temporary Workers unions: the ABU and NBBU.
+These unions are governed by their own collective labor agreement (CAO).
+This has various regulations on (but not limited to), subjects such as:

 - statutory number of vacation days

 - salary statement specifications

 - working overtime